Two-Dimensional Homogeneous Fermi Gases

 Ultracold 2D Fermi gases are uniquely suited to investigate the interplay of reduced dimensionality and strong interactions in quantum many-body systems in a clean and well-controlled environment.
 Experiments have reported on the creation of 2D Fermi gases with equal \cite{Martiyanov10,Dyke11} and unequal spin populations \cite{Ong15,Mitra16} and investigated pairing \cite{Frohlich11,Feld11,Sommer12,Cheng16}, Fermi-liquid \cite{Frohlich12} and polaron physics \cite{Koschorreck12,Zhang12}.
 The EOS \cite{Makhalov14,Fenech16,Boettcher16} was determined and evidence for pair condensation \cite{Ries15} and for a Berezinskii-Kosterlitz-Thouless (BKT) transition \cite{Murthy15} could be observed.
 Yet so far, ultracold 2D Fermi gases have always been studied in harmonic trapping potentials, which qualitatively change the density of states and give rise to inhomogeneous density distributions.
 This hinders the observation of critical phenomena with diverging correlation length and exotic phases such as the Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) state \cite{Fulde64,Larkin65,Conduit08,Toniolo17}.
 Furthermore, the inhomogeneous density distribution complicates the interpretation of non-local quantities such as correlation functions or momentum distributions, which can only be extracted as trap-averaged quantities \cite{Ries15,Murthy15}.

 These issues can be overcome by creating homogeneous gases in box potentials whose walls are formed by repulsive optical dipole potentials.
 Following this method, three-dimensional (3D) uniform Bose gases have recently been realized and used to investigate coherence and thermodynamic properties \cite{Gaunt13,Schmidutz14} as well as non-equilibrium dynamics \cite{Navon15}.
 In homogeneous 2D Bose gases, the emergence of condensation, vortices and supercurrents were studied \cite{Corman14,Chomaz15}.
-Very recently, the creation of 3D Fermi gases in a box potential has been demonstrated and both balanced and imbalanced Fermi gases have been studied in the strongly-interacting regime \cite{Mukherjee17}.
+Very recently, the creation of 3D Fermi gases in a box potential has been demonstrated, Pauli blocking in momentum space was observed and both balanced and imbalanced Fermi gases have been studied in the strongly-interacting regime \cite{Mukherjee17}.

 Here, we report on the experimental realization of homogeneous 2D Fermi gases with tunable interactions.
 By preparing a non-interacting Fermi gas we realize a textbook example of statistical physics and directly observe Pauli blocking in the occupation of momentum states.